-2. We will contact your guidance counselor for approval for you to take the class.
+2. We will contact a guidance counselor for approval for you to take the class.

 3. You and your parents must sign the acknowledgement form for the Virtual Attendance and Late Policy and return it to Ms. Hunter or your guidance counselor.
 You may fax it to 615-898-7955, or email the scanned form or email a statement that you have received it to firstname.lastname@example.org

-4. Once we have received approval from your counselor, and you have turned in the form, we will contact you about how to pay and when you will need to come for orientation.
+4. Once we have received approval from a counselor, and you have turned in the form, we will contact you about how to pay and when you will need to come for orientation.

 Online Registration for Summer, 2017, will be open April 15, 2017.

 The number of slots per course is limited, so registration is first come, first served.
 You are not guaranteed a place in the course until you are approved and have paid the fee.
 Once you fill out the registration form, you will receive an acknowledgment email within 3 days.
 Your final approval email will come as soon as we hear back from your counselor (usually within 24 hours).